Mike Faist: 2021–present: West Side Story and expansion

-Faist made his West End debut in the stage adaptation of Brokeback Mountain as Jack Twist, opposite Lucas Hedges as Ennis Del Mar, in May 2023.
+Faist made his West End debut in the stage adaptation of Brokeback Mountain as Jack Twist, opposite Lucas Hedges as Ennis Del Mar, in May 2023 at the @sohoplace theatre.
 The production received mixed reviews but Faist earned acclaim with Arifa Akbar of The Guardian writing, "[the two leads] chemistry comes alive as boyish romance, with play fighting and suddenly grabbing ardour...both actors are compelling, Faist especially so as the ebullient Jack".
 Faist portrayed photographer Danny Lyon in Jeff Nichols' The Bikeriders opposite Austin Butler, Jodie Comer and Tom Hardy.
 Faist practiced photography and spent a weekend with Lyon, in addition to studying Lyon's personal audio recordings and other material.
 The film premiered at the 2023 Telluride Film Festival to positive reviews.
 Sheri Linden of The Hollywood Reporter noted that despite Faist's "charismatic screen presence, [he] was somewhat wasted here".

 Faist starred with Zendaya and Josh O'Connor in Luca Guadagnino's romantic drama Challengers as Art, a famed tennis player facing his rival.
 He gained 30 pounds for the role and practiced tennis.
 The film was originally set to premiere at the 80th Venice International Film Festival but was delayed by the studio to 2024 due to the 2023 SAG-AFTRA strike.
 The film received positive reviews from critics.
 It was announced that Faist would return to the stage acting opposite in Michelle Williams in a revival of Eugene O'Neill's play Anna Christie at St. Ann's Warehouse with performances running from November 25 to February 1, 2026.
-He was set to star alongside Colin Farrell in The DC Universe film Sgt.
-Rock until the film was put on hold during pre-production.
+However, he ultimately pulled out of the production and was replaced.